2025197683-netizen/DentalCare-System/README.md

 - Data stored locally in the browser only
 - Gender detection is heuristic-based
 - Not intended for production use
+- Client-side storage only (LocalStorage)
+- Email sending depends on EmailJS availability

 ---